 The MSAC is comprised of representatives of the multidisciplinary health care community including clinicians, scientists, researchers and other professionals, as well as a lay representative of the SCI/D community who has a basic comfort level with medical and scientific dialogue.
 The focus of the committee is on the health and well-being of those with SCI/D.

-MSAC members provide the clinical and scientific expertise necessary to ensure that National Spinal Cord Injury Association can offer the very best information and resources to the SCI/D Community.
+MSAC members provide the clinical and scientific expertise necessary to ensure that United Spinal Association can offer the very best information and resources to the SCI/D Community.
 By offering valuable professional support, we can empower more people living with SCI/D to make informed decisions and exercise his/her rights regarding health matters.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific medical advice or highly technical questions should consult his or her own physician.

 Christine Sang, MD, MPH, Chair of MSAC